Javascript must be enabled to continue!

 The Madrean Sky Island Archipelago is a system of 54 mountains with isolated woodland habitat above 1,600 meters, primarily in the Sonoran Desert.

-These mountains harbor a wide variety of native small mammals spanning 11 families of bats, rodents and shrews.
+These mountains harbor a wide variety of native small mammals spanning 11 families of bats, rodents, and shrews.

 However, which species are found in each sky island and how their populations are genetically related remain open questions.

-In total, 97 species of small mammals (39 bats, 54 rodents, 4 shrews) from 9,541 specimens were collected from 1884 to 2023.
+In total, at least 88 species (35 bats, 50 rodents, 3 shrews) from 9,540 specimens were collected from 1884-2023.

-Mexico’s 25 sky islands are mostly unsampled (only the San Luis, Sierra dos Ajos, and Sierra La Mariquita have any specimens) and several of Arizona’s larger sky islands have fewer than 40 specimens (Galiuros, Canelo Hills, Santa Teresas, Mules, and Dragoons).
+Mexico's 25 sky islands are mostly unsampled (only the San Luis, Sierra dos Ajos, and Sierra La Mariquita have any georeferenced specimens) and several of Arizona's larger sky islands have fewer than 40 specimens (Galiuros, Canelo Hills, Santa Teresas, Mules, and Dragoons).

 This distributional summary is the current basis for all derived biodiversity knowledge of Madrean Sky Island small mammals, illustrating clear gaps regarding most species of woodland-dwelling bats, rodents, and shrews.